TamsinHuggins/lab-stocks-UI/README.md

       - tr wraps around a table row
          - th holds a single value in the table header

-   - tbody wreps around the table body
+   - tbody wraps around the table body
      - tr will wrap around a table row
         - td will hold a single value in the table body